Budibase/website/content/blog/tutorials/firebase-gui.md

 ## Does Firebase have a GUI?

 Firebase doesn’t have a GUI.
-They provide a web tool to explore data, but you can’t customize it in any way.
+They provide a web tool to explore data in a table view, but you can’t customize it in any way.

 For this reason, it’s a good idea to build a Firebase GUI using a low-code tool such as Budibase.
 This allows you to quickly connect to your Firebase Firestore, manage your data, and can customize your GUI any way you want.